AfyKirby1/afykirby1.github.io/Blocky-Builder/assets/npc/persistent/README.md

 - ✅ **Immediate Use** - NPCs work in localStorage while deploying
 - ✅ **Version Control** - Files tracked in git for persistence
 - ✅ **GitHub Pages Compatible** - Works perfectly with static hosting
+- ✅ **Combat Ready** - Full combat system with health, damage, and detection
+- ✅ **Visual Feedback** - Health bars and behavior indicators in editor

 ## Troubleshooting